URS Assistantship Awards

 It's important to note that financial aid does not cover 100% of your work-study award for your employer/research mentor.
 The remaining percentage is usually expected to be covered by your employer, but this isn’t always financially feasible for some research mentors.

-NOTE: URS cannot provide assistantship grants to hire hourly workers for roles outside of North Carolina because our office is not set up to comply with other states’ non-exempt payroll and tax laws.
+NOTE: URS cannot provide assistantship awards to hire hourly workers for roles outside of North Carolina because our office is not set up to comply with other states’ non-exempt payroll and tax laws.

 Work-Study and URS Awards: